IsraelGosu/alx-system_engineering-devops/0x00-shell_basics/README.md

-6-firstdirectory has a command to create my first directory in tmp directory 7-movethatfile has a script to move the file betty from tmp directory to my first directory in tmp directory 8-firstdelete has a script to delete the file betty from the /tmp/my_first_directory
+6-firstdirectory has a command to create my first directory in tmp directory 7-movethatfile has a script to move the file betty from tmp directory to my first directory in tmp directory 8-firstdelete has a script to delete the file betty from the /tmp/my_first_directory 9-firstdirdeletion has the code to delete my first directory in the tmp directory